 A grade of “C” or better in core program courses for defined plans of study in Associate of Science and Associate of Arts degrees is required.
 To review grade requirements for AA or AS degrees please refer to page 52.

 Students’ grades are available on the web at www.msubillings.edu.
-Students who wish to have their grades mailed must leave a self-addressed stamped envelope at the Office of Admissions and Records.
+Students who wish to have their grades mailed may request a transcript.

 How to Calculate the Grade Point Average